 Where to buy your FreeFrom Easter Egg

 The Freefrom Easter Eggs we tested all came from supermarkets and high street stores so should be easy to get hold of.
 We chose the eggs we tested with children in mind, but we’ve recorded both the kids’ and adults’ thoughts in our reviews.
-The best range of different FreeFrom Easter Eggs we found was is Sainsbury’s, with various own brand, Moo-Free and Choices eggs available.
-On the high street, Holland & Barrett did well, with various own-brand, Moo-Free, Plamil, Buttermilk and Choices eggs.
+With the increasing interest in plant-based foods, the FreeFrom Easter Egg options are improving year on year.
+All the supermarkets have a good selection of own brand and independent brands including, Moo-Free, Buttermilk and Nomo eggs available.
+On the high street, Holland & Barrett do well, with various own-brand, Moo-Free, Buttermilk and Daisy & Dam eggs.
 That said, we do have a particularly large H&B on our local high street which might have helped.
+For more luxury eggs, most independent chocolatiers now have plant-based options.
 From experience, FreeFrom Easter Eggs tend to sell out quickly.
 It’s a good idea to get organised and buy early.

 The same but different!

-Of all the eggs we tested, only the Moo-Free and Buttermilk range seemed not to have any own-branded versions – but we might not have been to the right supermarket to find one.
-Prices for the Moo-Free eggs vary between stores and flavours but are generally around £4.00 to £5.00.
+Of all the eggs we tested, only the Moo-Free, Nomo and Buttermilk range seemed not to have any own-branded versions – but we might not have been to the right supermarket to find one.
+Prices for the own-brand eggs vary between stores and flavours but are generally around £4.00 to £5.00.

 What are they Free From?